Domestic Violence

 Anyone breaching or violating the non-molestation order is subjected to 5-years of imprisonment.
 The victims can apply for legal aid to proceed with the applications involving the above charges in family and children court.

-Remember: It is essential to keep in mind how you will serve the order.
-If you don’t want to directly pass the notice to the respondent ( the offender), you can get help from a ‘court staff’ and ask for the certificate of service to deliver it to the respondent.
+Remember: It is essential to remember how you will serve the order.
+If you don’t want to pass the notice directly to the respondent ( the offender), you can get help from a ‘court staff’ and ask for the certificate of service to deliver to the respondent.
 The injunction can only proceed when the order is served on the respondent.

-In addition to this, ensure to deliver a copy of the order to the local police station with a statement of confirmation that the domestic abuse offender has been served with a court order.
-Likewise, you must also serve the copy of the occupation order on the mortgage or landlord of any related or shared property.
+In addition to this, ensure that a copy of the order is sent to the local police station with a statement of confirmation that the domestic abuse offender has been served with a court order.
+Likewise, you must also serve a copy of the occupation order on the mortgage or landlord of any related or shared property.

 Apply for an Occupation Order if: